Note: Father Boquet’s series in all parts may be accessed here.

-To those who were urging the pope to “change” the Church’s teaching on contraception, the pope could only throw up his hands and reply, “Since the Church did not make either of these laws, she cannot be their arbiter—only their guardian and interpreter…” By “respecting the laws of conception,” he said, a married person acknowledges that he is “not the master of the sources of life but rather the minister of the design established by God.”
+To those who were urging the pope to “change” the Church’s teaching on contraception, the pope could only throw up his hands and reply, “Since the Church did not make either of these laws, she cannot be their arbiter—only their guardian and interpreter….”
+By “respecting the laws of conception,” he said, a married person acknowledges that he is “not the master of the sources of life but rather the minister of the design established by God.”
 Were he to declare contraception moral, the pope would be proclaiming right something that “by its very nature, is always opposed to the true good of man.”

 “In preserving intact, the whole moral law of marriage,” he added, “the Church is convinced that she is contributing to the creation of a truly human civilization.
 She urges man not to betray his personal responsibilities by putting all his faith in technical expedients.
 In this way she defends the dignity of husband and wife.”

-..And a “General Lowering of Moral Standards”
+Contraception and “General Lowering of Moral Standards”

-A “truly human civilization” is the same as the “civilization of love” – a term popularized by St. John Paul II, but in fact coined by Blessed Paul VI himself.
+A “truly human civilization” is the same as the “civilization of love” – a term popularized by St. John Paul II, but in fact coined by St. Paul VI himself.
 This is a civilization characterized, above all, by the loving regard that its citizens have for one another, a love that, as St. John Paul II so often insisted, must begin in the family, the schoolroom of virtue.
 This love is not the rapacious, violent love of those who are seeking to “get” whatever they can from another, but the peaceful love of those whose primary motivating goal is to “give” to the beloved.

 Pope Paul VI was worried that contraception drives a wedge in the very heart of the heart of the civilization of love: the family.
 In so doing, it will have ripple effects far beyond the relationship between the husband and wife.
 It will start there, of course – hence his prophesy about an increase in marital infidelity, which we looked at last week.
 But spreading from the sanctum of the marital bedroom, contraception will, he warned (his second prophesy), lead to a “general lowering of moral standards.”